Jashank17/Scraping/README.md

 # web scraping using Basic Javascript on Chrome console
 1) Go to the assessment link you want to scrape
 2) Open the chrome console
-3) Go to using Console folder
+3) Go to "Using Console" folder
-4) Execute the Commands on "Assignment using CSS Selectors.js"
+4) Execute the queries provided on "Assignment using CSS Selectors.js"
 4) Output Image: https://drive.google.com/file/d/16OGPVNikZ75998P-RJE8hWILmrZAvdNU/view?usp=sharing